SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ### CloudFeed

 The CloudFeed module is responsible for offloading data towards dataminer.services.
 This setting can be controlled in the [Admin app](xref:Controlling_cloudfeed_data_offloads).
-Among the data that is offloaded are alarm, changepoint, SRM, elementconfiguration and feedback events.
+Among the data that is offloaded are alarm events, change point events, SRM events, element configuration events, and feedback events.

-From CloudFeed version 1.4.0 on, the DataMiner version needs to be higher or equal than 10.4.10.
+From CloudFeed version 1.4.0 onwards, the minimum required DataMiner version is DataMiner 10.4.10.

 ### DataAggregator